Only Gigi Hadid Could Make a Neon Wig Look Chic at Jeremy Scott

 Worn by Gigi, Jourdan Dunn, Romee Strijd, Jasmine Tookes among others, the collection featured thigh-high "Moon Boots," seat belt-like straps, transparent harnesses, bright opaque tights and, of course, neon wings.

-The designer paired these futuristic elements with trends from the '80s and '90s like velour tracksuits, large jewels, colorful faux furs and graphics of Care Bears.
+The designer paired these futuristic elements with trends from the '80s and '90s like velour tracksuits, large jewels, colorful faux furs and graphics of Care Bears, creating an artistic yet wearable collection.

 Check out the best moments from the show below!